研究室紹介

 Department of Chemical Engineering, School of Engineering

-Target Devices & Systems: Lithium-ion batteries, polymer electrolyte fuel cells, all-solid-state batteries, air batteries, redox flow batteries, electrolytic synthesis technology, electrolytic separation technology
+Target Devices & Systems: Lithium-ion batteries, polymer electrolyte fuel cells, all-solid-state batteries, metal-air batteries, redox flow batteries, electrochemical synthesis technologies, and electrochemical separation technologies, flow reactors.

 Staff